 SCORE chapters across Connecticut are staffed by volunteers, typically with years of corporate experience in particular industries.
 There are six chapters across Connecticut.

-The Entrepreneurship Foundation offers a free 599-page e-book on starting a business in Connecticut as well as free mentorship from highly-qualified volunteers.
+The Entrepreneurship Foundation offers an inexpensive e-book on starting a business in Connecticut as well as free mentorship from highly-qualified volunteers.

 Connecticut has two Women’s Business Centers, which like the SBDC and SCORE are supported, in part, by the US.
 Small Business Administration.
 Both the Women’s Business Development Council, with offices in Stamford, Derby and New London, and the Women’s Business Center based at the University of Hartford provide a range of business advisory and educational services.